02-grammar.md

 • JSON [1,2,3], { "x":1 }

-• ctx value references (if a string matches a ctx variable or a dot path like stats.total, it resolves automatically)
+• ctx value references (if a string matches a ctx variable, a dot path like stats.total, or a bracket index like items[0], it resolves automatically)

 Example: